UL Listed for Security

 UL has the advantage of opening the safe door and removing the door panel to analyse the safe's security features and positions.
 Once they develop a strategic plan with measurements to more accurately attack the safe, they close the door and have 5 minutes to break-in.
 This 5 minute test is a timed test.
 If they take a break, the clock stops and restarts again once they begin the onslaught.

 If UL cannot breach the security of the safe within the time period, that series of safes receive UL's Residential Security Container (RSC) certification and accompanying certification number.
 If a safe does not pass it does not receive the certification.
 (Note: Liberty's Home Safes and Revolution Series are the only series not UL Listed due to the 14 ga body.
 Those safes do include the other UL Listed security features found in the UL models).

-Some of the tests utilized in UL's testing include:
+Some of the methods utilized in UL safe testing include:

 - Drilling the lock's tumblers attempting to make the lock act as if the combination was dialed

 - Pry the dial off and knock out the lock tumblers through the lock's back plate permitting the locking bolt to retract.

 - Punch in the handle shaft to push out the cam/gear mechanism in order to bypass the lock.

 - Cut a 4" hole in the side of the safe body by drilling an X and punching through with a sledge hammer.
 Access through the side to side punch the locking bolts may be attempted to break the lock or mechanism.